nehemiaobati/codeigniter/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your Ubuntu server:
+Before you begin, ensure you have the following installed on your system:

-*   **Ubuntu Server:** This script is optimized for Ubuntu.
-*   **Sudo Access:** You will need root privileges to run the setup script.
-*   **PHP:** Version 8.1 or higher is required.
-The script installs PHP 8.2 with necessary extensions.
+*   **PHP:** Version 8.1 or higher is recommended.
+The `setup.sh` script installs PHP 8.2 with necessary extensions on Ubuntu.
 *   **MySQL Server:** Required for database storage.
 *   **Composer:** For managing PHP dependencies.
 *   **Node.js & NPM:** For frontend asset management (if applicable).
 *   **Git:** For cloning the project repository.
+*   **Pandoc:** For documentation conversion.
+Install using your system's package manager (e.g., `sudo apt install pandoc` on Ubuntu).

 ## Automated Setup Script (`setup.sh`)